theauk/Udacity-Front-End-Nanodegree/Project 5 - Travel App/readme.md

 ## Setting Up
 - Clone the repository.
-- Install all project dependencies with `npm install`.
+- Install the project dependencies with `npm install`.
 - Get credentials for the APIs.
 - Create an .env file in the root directory with your credentials in the format: